 With so many things to consider, it’s no wonder psychometricians often recommend the retirement of poor performing items.
-Here are some of the most common issues we see, along with our tried and true methods for designing good, psychometrically sound items:
+Here are some of the most common issues we see, along with our tried and true methods for designing good, psychometrically sound items.
+We could all use some reminders on good item writing tips.
+These are made easier if you use a strong item banking system like FastTest.

 |Key is invalid due to multiple correct answers.||Consider each answer option individually; the key should be fully correct with each distractor being fully incorrect.|